stacjstaton/ai-project2-flight-delay-predictions/README.md

 ### Source Columns

-* id (int): The index, included in the source dataset.
+* id (int): The index included in the source dataset.
 We'll drop this since we want to use the index we define in our DataFrame.
-* Airline (str): 2-letter code that corresponds to an airline name
+* Airline (str): 2-letter code corresponding to an airline name
 * Flight (str): The flight ID
-* AirportFrom (str): 3-letter code that corresponds to an airport name.
+* AirportFrom (str): 3-letter code corresponding to an airport name.
 Where the flight is going.
-* AirportTo (str): 3-letter code that corresponds to an airport name.
+* AirportTo (str): 3-letter code corresponding to an airport name.
 Where the flight is going.
-* DayOfWeek (int): The numberic day of the week that the flight took place on
+* DayOfWeek (int): The numeric day of the week that the flight took place on
 * Time (int): departure time measured in minutes from midnight (the range is 10-1439)
 * Length (int): Duration of the flight in minutes
 * Delay (int): Whether the flight was delayed or not.
 0 or 1 value.

 ### Processed Columns

-As part of data engineering, we encoded the columns and added some addition features.
+As part of data engineering, we encoded the columns and added some features.

 Encoding.
-We encoded the `Time` and `Length` columns by ensuring they are integers and dividing them by 60 so that they represent hours.
+We encoded the `Time` and `Length` columns by ensuring they are integers and dividing them by 60 to represent hours.

 New features.
 We used the encoded Time and Length columns to create features to track when a flight departed and when it arrived at its destination.
-We created groups for departures and arrivals as well.
+We made groups for departures and arrivals as well.

 ### Airline Codes